juancarlospaco/faster-than-requests/README.md

 **Description:**
 Multi-Threaded Ready-Made URL-Deduplicating Web Scraper from a list of URLs.
 All arguments are optional, it only needs the URL to get to work.
+Scraper is designed to be like a 2-Step Web Scraper, that makes a first pass collecting all URL Links and then a second pass actually fetching those URLs.
 Requests are processed asynchronously.
 This means that it doesn’t need to wait for a request to be finished to be processed.

 **Arguments:**